mrpIug/csci318-group-project/README.md

 ```
 *Replace (term) with a term that is already in Rot-ionary's databases.*

-**Note:** Use the same `sessionId` to continue a conversation.
-Each agent remembers the last 20 messages per session.

 ### Rotle Game Service (Port 8084)

 **Base URL:** `http://localhost:8084/api/game`